corda/corda-docs/content/en/docs/corda-enterprise/4.5/performance-testing/introduction.md

 #### Advanced Flows

-The `issue` and `pay` flows create a somewhat realistic load but still have a very uniform, artificial usage pattern of resources.
+The `CashIssueFlow`, `CashIssueAndPaymentFlow`, and `CashIssueAndPaymentNoSelection` flows create a somewhat realistic load but still have a very uniform, artificial usage pattern of resources.
 Therefore, more advanced test flows/test plans have been developed that allow to issue a large amount of cash once and then start to break it up in smaller payments, allowing the following settings to be tweaked: